 Resource management is a fundamental function of the National Park Service.
 Theodore Roosevelt National Park uses a science-based approach to protect the park's resources.
 Resource management extends to a number of interrelated areas of interest including:

 Park service management philosophy allows for self-regulation of ecosystems within the the park whenever possible.
-With the absence of many natural predators, species such as bison, elk and feral horses must be actively managed by the park.
-Roundups, culling, and contraception methods are all utilized to manage animal populations.
+With the absence of many natural predators, species such as bison and elk must be actively managed by the park.
+Roundups and culling methods are all utilized to manage animal populations.

 Proactive and research-based approaches to wildlife management help establish and maintain the wildlife visitors enjoy in the park today.
 Native animals including pronghorn, elk, bighorn sheep, and bison have all been successfully reintroduced in the park since its establishment in 1947.
 A team of scientists, geographic information systems technicians, and resource management professionals work together to better understand the park's wildlife and the issues affecting them.
 These issues include:

 The park has active management programs for its several large mammal populations.
 You can learn specifics of these programs by clicking on the links below: